Implementing and reporting on corporate governance

 - Rebekka Glasser Herlofsen (Board member)

 Pursuant to the Code, the majority of the shareholder-elected members of the Board of Directors should be independent of the company’s executive management and material business contacts, at least two of the shareholder-elected members of the Board of Directors should be independent of the company’s main shareholders (shareholders holding more than 10% of the shares in the company), and no members of the company’s executive management should be on the Board of Directors.
-All Board members are independent of the company’s executive management and material business contacts, and both Siren Sundby and Rebekka Glasser Herlofsen are independent of the company’s main shareholder SATS Group AS.
-The Board of Directors is composed in compliance with the independence recommendations under the Code.
+All Board members are independent of the company’s executive management and material business contacts, and Siren Sundby is independent of the company’s main shareholders TG Nordic Invest and AF III HOLDCO AS.
+Rebekka Herlofsen, who is a member of the board of directors of SATS ASA, took in September 2020 up a position as Industrial Advisor with Altor Equity Partners.
+Due to such position, Herlofsen will no longer be deemed independent of SATS ASA’s main shareholders.
+The board of directors of SATS ASA will therefore only have one board member who is deemed independent of such shareholders (Siren Sundby).
+Although it is a requirement for listing on the Oslo Stock Exchange that at least two board members are independent of the company’s main shareholders, such requirement is not a continuing obligation for listed companies.
+Consequently, SATS ASA does not have an obligation to propose any changes to its board of directors due to Herlofsen’s new position.
+It is however a recommendation pursuant to the Norwegian Corporate Governance Code to have at least two board members who are independent of the company’s main shareholders.
+The nomination committee will assess the composition of the board of directors in connection with the annual general meeting of SATS ASA to be held in 2021 and intends to propose candidates to the board of directors which will bring the board of directors in compliance with the recommendations in the Norwegian Corporate Governance Code.

-The Board of Directors is responsible for the governance and administration of the company and shall ensure an appropriate organization of the company’s business.
-While the Board of Directors has the formal and overall responsibility for the administration of the company, the day-to-day administration and activities shall be delegated to the CEO.
-However, it is the Board of Directors’ responsibility to ensure that the company’s activities are properly organized, and the Board of Directors shall keep itself informed of the company’s financial position and ensure that its activities, accounts and asset management are subject to adequate control.
+The Board of Directors is responsible for the governance and administration of the company and must ensure an appropriate organization of the company’s business.
+While the Board of Directors has the formal and overall responsibility for the administration of the company, the day-to-day administration and activities must be delegated to the CEO.
+However, it is the Board of Directors’ responsibility to ensure that the company’s activities are properly organized, and the Board of Directors must keep itself informed on the company’s financial position and ensure that its activities, accounts and asset management are subject to adequate control.

 - Setting and overseeing achievement of SATS’ overall long-term strategies and goals